Flexible global forecast combinations: Survey of Professional Forecasters

 \subsection{Globalisation path}

 The first set of experiments study the evolution of out-of-sample forecast performance as the globalisation parameter $\gamma$ is swept over its support (the `globalisation path').
+Here, we take 30 values of $\gamma$ logarithmically spaced between $0.001$ and $1000$.
 As a measure of out-of-sample accuracy, we report the mean square forecast error on a testing set relative to that from local combination:

 where, for a given weighting scheme, $\tilde{f}_{t+h\mid t}^{(k)(\gamma)}$ is a global combination forecast of task $k$ at time $t+h$ produced using a training set up to time $t$ with $\gamma\in[0,\infty)$, and $\underaccent{\bar}{T}$ and $\bar{T}$ are the first and last periods in the testing set.
 The denominator is the mean square forecast error from setting $\gamma=0$, so this metric is the percentage improvement due to globalisation.
 We pick $\underaccent{\bar}{T}$ and $\bar{T}$ so the testing set is the last five years to 2019 Q4.
-The period after 2019 Q4, covering the COVID-19 recession and 2021--2022 inflation surge, is considered in separate experiments in Section \ref{sec:tuned}.
+The period after 2019 Q4, covering the COVID-19 recession and 2021--2022 inflation surge, is considered in separate experiments in Section~\ref{sec:tuned}.